MicrosoftDocs/azure-docs/articles/postgresql/hyperscale/howto-build-scalable-apps-model-htap.md

 ## Optimal data model for HTAP apps

-Below is an example of a sample data-model for an IoT app that captures telemetry (timeseries data) from devices.
+Below is an example of a sample data-model for an IoT app that captures telemetry (time series data) from devices.
 There are two tables for capturing
 telemetry: `devices` and `events`.
 There could be other tables, but they're not covered in this example.